-In the dataset with -X- as an individual-level factor, the fixed effects estimate for the PA estimates for X were all quite close, as were the SS estimates.
+In the dataset with -X- as a cow-level factor, the fixed effects estimate for the PA estimates of X were all quite close, as were the SS estimates.
 The SEs were also very similar.
-The estimated constant from the fixed effects model corresponds to the proportion of positives (on logit scale) in clinic 1, and its estimate therefore differed from the overall proportion (across all clinics) from the other models.
-The 99 coefficients for clinics 2-100 are not shown.
+The estimated constant from the fixed effects model corresponds to the proportion of positives (on logit scale) in herd 1, and its estimate therefore differed from the overall proportion (across all herds) from the other models.
+The 99 coefficients for herds 2-100 are not shown.

-In the dataset with -X- as a clinic-level factor, there was considerable variation in the estimates of the constant and the SE from the unconditional model was grossly underestimated.
-The PA estimates for X from the William's method and GEE were somewhat higher than those from the unconditional model.
-The estimated overdispersion parameter was 18.38, computed by dividing the Pearson χ^2 (1801.50) by its degrees of freedom (100-2=98).
+In the dataset with -X- as a herd-level factor, there was considerable variation in the estimates of the constant and the SE from the unconditional model was grossly underestimated.
+The PA estimates of X from the William's method and GEE were somewhat higher than those from the unconditional model.
+The estimated overdispersion parameter was 18.38, computed by dividing the Pearson $\chi^2$ (1801.50) by its degrees of freedom (100-2=98).
 This corresponded to a standard deviation 4.29 times larger than from the binomial distribution.
 The SEs were therefore multiplied by this factor (and were comparable to those from GEE).